mxtommy/SigkSens/USAGE.md

 There's a very simple API used to get information or set parameters.
 All requests are GET for simplicity.

 ### /getSensorInfo
 Returns a list of all global config and sensors and their configuration.
-(Currently WIP, needs updating to handle large responses)

 Ex:
 http://A.B.C.D/getSensorInfo